carlosabalde/libvmod-cfg/README.rst

 VMOD useful to access to contents of environment variables and local or remote configuration files from VCL.

-Currently only Python's ConfigParser .INI-like configuration files are supported.
+Currently JSON and Python's ConfigParser .INI-like configuration files are supported.
 Remote files can be accessed via HTTP or HTTPS.

 Looking for official support for this VMOD?
 Please, contact `Allenta Consulting <https://www.allenta.com>`_, a `Varnish Software Premium partner <https://www.varnish-software.com/partner/allenta-consulting>`_.